-The irods-icat package installs a service account and group named 'irods' and the iRODS binaries.
+The irods-icat package installs a local unix service account and group named 'irods' and the iRODS binaries.

-The additional required database plugin installs the dependencies for database connections and a short setup script that will prompt for database connection information and configure the server.
+An additional database plugin is required which installs the dependencies for database connections and a short setup script that will prompt for database connection information and then configure the iCAT Server.
+Database connection information about an existing database is expected to be provided to iRODS (see Database Setup Example). iRODS does not create or manage a database instance itself, just the tables within the database.